TungPhamDuy/forecast-rossman-store-sales/README.md

 **Post for Udacity Data Scientist assignment 1 project:** https://medium.com/@phamduytung999/ever-wondered-how-drugstores-predict-their-daily-sales-for-weeks-in-advance-56acc52a446b

+**Dataset ak**
+   - Kaggle link of the dataset: https://www.kaggle.com/competitions/rossmann-store-sales/data
+   - Source: Rossmann Corp
+   - License: Subject to Competition Rules
+   - Short description: The dataset is provided with historical sales data for 1,115 Rossmann stores.
+The task is to forecast the "Sales" column for the test set.
+The data ranges in which company provided constraint from 01/01/2013 to 31/07/2015 and is collected at a daily frequency, considered all the sale of all the stores available.

 **Describe the dataset:**
   With a quick glimpse at the dataset, we could observe there are 2 main csv files included in, namely rossman_train and rossman_store.
 In the rossman_train file, there are 1,017,210 observations with 9 recorded attributes.